 Best 4am bars in Chicago

-Among the framed drawings of regulars cluttering the wooden walls of this saloon-style staple are posters boasting that you’re in “le premiere dive bar” of Chicago.
-Here, you'll find Second City students and company members mingling with the Old Town bar crowd—if you want to meet some interesting people at 3am on a Saturday night, this is a good place to start.
+Among the framed drawings cluttering the wooden walls of this saloon-style staple are posters boasting that you’re in “le premiere dive bar” of Chicago.
+This was one of Anthony Bourdain's favorite bars in the city—the kind of spot where you'll find Second City students and company members mingling with the Old Town bar crowd.
+If you want to meet some interesting people at 3am on a Saturday night, this is a good place to start.

 Going to a 4am bar usually means cheap beer and simple mixed drinks, but Barrelhouse Flat puts a slightly classier spin on the experience of staying out late to drink.
 Order from a menu of nearly 70 cocktails, find a comfortable seat and end the evening with a nightcap that you might even think about ordering when you're sober.

 Not feeling Subterranean’s music for the night?
 Can’t take the hipper-than-thou crowd at Rainbo?
 Prefer a place less clubby than Debonair?
-Well, then head to this low-key sanctuary in the otherwise oft-pretentious Milwaukee-North-Damen intersection.
+Head to this low-key sanctuary in the Milwaukee-North-Damen intersection.
 No one’s trying to out-cool anyone here (though late at night, they’re definitely trying to pick each other up), so feel free to strike up a conversation with a stranger over some tasty late-night bar eats.

-This polite Lincoln Park club has an unusual setup–two different bands in two different rooms on two different stages, with MC Frank Pellegrino keeping things moving at all times.
-Expect to find local bands that lean in a rock direction while playing standards such as "(I’m Your) Hoochie Coochie Man," though the club occasionally books out-of-town acts as well.
+This Lincoln Park club has an unusual setup—two different bands in two different rooms on two different stages, with performances that run late into the evening.
+Expect to find local rock and blues bands playing standards such as "(I’m Your) Hoochie Coochie Man," though the club occasionally books out-of-town acts as well.

 4am bars aren't exactly difficult to find in River North, but few boast the refined atmosphere of Celeste.
 You can come here and drink beer if you like, but the cocktails are the star of the show—if you've already tied one on, coming here after 2am is only going to increase your chances of a debilitating hangover.